kai3341/celery-decorator-taskcls/README.md

 `app.taskcls` decorator behavior is the same as `app.task`.
 You can pass it kwargs like `bind`, `name` or other or you can use it without kwargs

-You can also pass default decorator options by nested class `Meta`:
+You can also pass default decorator options by nested class `MetaTask`:

 ```
 class BaseTask:
-    class Meta:
+    class MetaTask:
         bind = True

     @classmethod